How-To Guide #9 Opportunities for Renters

 Not every electrification solution will apply to every Brookline renter, depending on factors such as:

 This guide presents a range of approaches that may or may not be applicable to your specific Brookline rental.
 The Mass Save website provides information on programs specifically for renters; Green Energy Consumers Alliance also provides helpful information on programs for renters and landlords.
-In addition, the Electrify Brookline team has received funding to help our town’s renters access programs that can help lower their energy costs and make their homes more comfortable.
-Find out more about the Brookline Renters Project.

 Background

 The recently published Massachusetts 2050 Decarbonization Roadmap includes an ambitious near-term goal of the complete electrification of one million homes across the state by 2030 and ALL homes by 2050, whether owner-occupied or rented.
-The Roadmap outlines an approach to reach the Commonwealth’s goals to reduce carbon emissions through four straightforward efforts:
+The Roadmap outlines an approach to reach the Commonwealth’s goals to reduce carbon emissions through these straightforward efforts:

 1. Reduce Energy Demand